 This can feel very dangerous--to admit to ourselves the ways that we truly are extraordinary and be willing to own that in the way we talk, live, move, carry ourselves, go about our daily life.
 We don't have many models for this.
 We create it as we go and in doing so we gradually create a new normal.
 But until it truly becomes a new normal we must endure that tension.
 This is what cultural transformation looks like at the level of the individual.
 It's SUCH important work.

 The truth is that owning your value is not frivolous or flattery.
 It's fact.

 It feels dangerous because traditionally women have been valued in direct proportion to the ways they've DE-VALUED themselves.
 That's where we've received the most validation---by how we've been willing to invalidate ourselves.
 Whether it was through giving away our power, saying Yes when we mean No, or simply accepting less than what we truly wanted and deserved.

 Having support is essential.
-I see that the women who get support (coaching, therapy, community of conscious women, etc.) are the ones who most successfully make it to the other side of the mother wound.
-Otherwise, It's too easy to get trapped in guilt or shame without it.
+I see that the women who get support (coaching, therapy, community of conscious women, etc.) are the ones who most successfully make it to the other side of the Mother Wound.
+Otherwise, It's very easy to get trapped in guilt or shame without it.
 The tension of making the fundamental change is strong because these inter-generational patterns have incredible momentum.
-Getting support gives you momentum to counter it and make it to the other side.
+With time, getting support gives you momentum to counter it and make it to the other side.